 As I moved into my teenage years, magazines became my obsession.
 (I had a letter to the editor published in Teen Magazine one year and thought my journalistic ticket was written!)
 Each fall,

 I eagerly anticipated Seventeen’s back-to-school issue and begged my mom for all the cool clothes featured inside.
-So it came as no surprise that after pounding the pavement for years as a freelancer, I became a magazine editor, working at Lehigh Valley Marketplace and Lehigh Valley Good Taste magazines for several years.
+So it came as no surprise that after pounding the pavement for years as a freelancer, I became a magazine editor, working at Lehigh Valley Marketplace and Lehigh Valley Good Taste for several years.

-Ben Sherwood (who went on to become the president of Disney-ABC Television) to name just a few.
+Shortly after the events of 9/11, I founded a neighborhood book club to foster a sense of community after the tragedy that rocked our nation.
+My years of experience as a book club facilitator have given me the opportunity to talk with a variety of authors including Adriana Trigiani, Lynda Cohen Loigman, and Ben Sherwood (who went on to become the president of Disney-ABC Television) to name just a few.
 My article, “Seven Tips for a Successful Book Club,” placed in the Top 100 in the Magazine Feature Article category in the 2011 Writer’s Digest’s Writing Competition.

-Wellness Counseling from Cornell University and as a result, I began doing mini-retreats and women’s wellness programs, incorporating journaling and meditation into my programs, which I love doing.
+In 2021, the lifelong learner in me went back to school to obtain a certificate in Wellness Counseling from Cornell University and as a result, I began doing mini-retreats and women’s wellness programs, incorporating journaling and meditation techniques that I found helpful to me during stressful times.

 But no matter what other paths I pursued, I always returned to my first loves: reading, writing and editing.